-Achilles and Sophia were waiting as I walked off the exit ramp.
+Achilles and Sophia waited as I walked off the exit ramp.
 We were introduced with kisses.
-Sophia was petite with long dark hair and an attractive face, curvy, but not showing her pregnancy.
-I threw my duffle bag in the back of Achilles’s Range Rover, jumped into the back seat and we sped off.
+Sophia, petite with long dark hair and an attractive face, curvy, but not showing her pregnancy.
+I threw my duffle bag into the back of Achilles’s Range Rover, jumped into the back seat, and we sped off.
 Sophia talked about expanding the Delphi Taverna and her plan to open a second restaurant.
 She had her eye on a house in an upscale suburb of Kifissia.
 Achilles just grunted, but I thought, say goodbye to the pro tennis circuit.

 Over dinner, Achilles talked about the wedding ceremony and the vows he and Sophia would take.
 In Greece, the woman still takes an oath to honor and obey her husband, but if the bride steps on the groom’s foot as she says the words, all bets are off.
 That was something, Achilles told me while Sophia was inside, he wouldn’t abide.
 I smiled to myself as he spoke: the Greeks had given us democracy and philosophy.
 Now, they’d invented an early warning system for a married life of hell.
 The roasted lamb was tasty, so I just nodded and continued to eat under the eyes of my young audience.

 After dinner, I met Sophia’s handlebar-mustachioed uncle, Nikos, who wore suspenders and a brimmed cap.
 His wife, Soula, was dignified with a deeply lined face.
-Her printed dress hung down to her ankles and she wore a light-blue apron that tied around back.
+Her printed dress hung down to her ankles, and she wore a light-blue apron that tied around back.
 The couple graciously offered to let me stay in their stone, four-room, home.
-When I caught a yawn, they directed me to the sitting room off the kitchen to a daybed laid out with fresh linen, and I quickly fell asleep.
+When I caught a yawn, they directed me to the sitting room off the kitchen and a daybed laid out with fresh linen.
+I quickly fell asleep.

-A rooster crowed and my eyes opened.
+A rooster crowed, and my eyes opened.
 Nearby, goats were crying, and the bouquet of fresh coffee wafted in from the kitchen.
-I shuffled in and said, “Kalimera – good morning.”
-A pot of filtered coffee was waiting for me, and I gave my hosts a heart-felt “Efharisto – thank you.”
+I shuffled inside and said, “Kalimera – good morning.”
+A pot of filtered coffee waited for me, and I gave my hosts a heart-felt “Efharisto – thank you.”

 “This is our daughter, Evi,” said Soula.